Pittman Center, Tennessee: History

 Like much of Sevier County, Emert's Cove was a Cherokee hunting ground before the colonization of the area.
-After the Battle of Boyds Creek and several violent incidents between the Cherokee and the settlers to the west in what is now Cocke County, the Cherokee were induced to sign the Treaty of Dumplin Creek in 1785, ceding what is now Sevier County to the State of Franklin.
-Among the first Euro-American settlers to move into the newly gained territory was Frederick Emert (1754–1829), who arrived with his family sometime between 1785 and 1793.
+After the Battle of Boyds Creek and several violent incidents between the Cherokee and the aliens to the west in what is now Cocke County, the Cherokee were forced to sign the Treaty of Dumplin Creek in 1785, ceding what is now Sevier County to the State of Franklin.
+Among the European aliens to move into the newly gained territory was Frederick Emert (1754–1829), who arrived with his family sometime between 1785 and 1793.

 Emert was born in Pennsylvania to German immigrants.
 He fought in the American Revolution for the Continental Army, and probably saw action at the Battle of Brandywine Creek.
 In 2000, the residents of Pittman Center erected the Emert's Cove Covered Bridge in his honor.

 Other settlers arrived in Emert's Cove with Emert in 1785.
 Among them was Johan Martin Shultz (1740–1787), a Revolutionary War surgeon that had served alongside Emert and John Sevier in the "Overmountain Men" in the Battle of King's Mountain.
 Shultz's son, Martin S.E.
 Shultz, would go on to marry Emert's daughter, Barbara Ann.

 Another important settler was Daniel Wesley Reagan (1803–1892), whose parents and grandparents were among the first settlers in what is now Gatlinburg.
 Many residents of Pittman Center are descended from these early settlers.